Ovi (Nokia): Ovi Mail

 Ovi Mail is an email address designed for access from Nokia mobile devices and compatible desktop browsers.
 The beta phase started in December 2008, and became available to all Ovi users on 20 February 2009.
 1 million accounts were activated in its first six months, 650,000 on mobile devices.
 5 million accounts were activated in its first year.
 According to the Ovi Mail website, Ovi Mail was popular in Iran, Turkey, Azerbaijan, Iraq, Indonesia, South Africa, the Philippines, Mexico, Brazil and India.

 Over 35 different S40 and S60 phone models supported Ovi Mail.
 The web mail works with standard browsers such as Opera, IE 6, IE 7, Firefox 2, Firefox 3, and Google Chrome and was available in 15 languages: US English, UK English, Indonesian, Malay, Bengali, Filipino (Tagalog), French, German, Hindi, Italian, Portuguese (Brazil), Chinese (Simple), Portuguese (Portugal), and Spanish (Spain).

 In 2010, Yahoo and Nokia made a strategic agreement for Yahoo to replace Ovi Mail and Ovi Chat with Yahoo mail and chat products.
 The migration began in the spring of 2011.

 Nokia Mail powered by Yahoo was discontinued in March 2015.
 Beginning in March 2015, users were no longer able to sign in, access their existing emails, or send and receive new messages using their Nokia Mail or Nokia Chat address.
 If they want to save their existing emails, they must copy their existing Nokia Mail to another email service or to their computer before March 2015.

 Instant messaging

 Nokia phones also shipped with instant messaging (IM) software.
-Apart from using accounts with other popular IM service providers (e.g., for the ICQ network), a user could also use his Ovi account to send and receive instant messages to and from other Ovi users.
+Apart from using accounts with other popular IM service providers (e.g., for the ICQ network), a user could also use their Ovi account to send and receive instant messages to and from other Ovi users.
 Depending on the user's tariffs for sending SMS text messages vs. connecting to the Internet from the mobile phone, using instant messaging can prove to be either significantly cheaper (volume-based data plan) or significantly more expensive (time-based data plan).